aherbert/commons-rng/commons-rng-examples/examples-stress/stress_test.md

         > mvn package -P examples-stress

-This will create a single jar file with all the code in the `target` directory.
+This will create a single jar file with all the dependencies in the `target` directory.

 The jar file requires the following arguments: